History of rent control in England and Wales: Maximum Fair Rent Order

 As no new protected tenancies had been created after 15 January 1989 after the Housing Act 1988 fewer applications for fair rents were received in most areas of the country except in central London.
-There had however been a substantial increase in housing benefit valuations, and on 1 April 2004 The Rent Service was transferred to the Department for Work and Pensions DWP), which was the government department responsible for housing benefit legislation.
+There had however been a substantial increase in housing benefit valuations, and on 1 April 2004 the Rent Service was transferred to the Department for Work and Pensions DWP), which was the government department responsible for housing benefit legislation.

 A major change to the valuation process for housing benefit was the Local Housing Allowance (LHA) a flat rate allowance paid to housing benefit claimants, which was introduced on 7 April 2008 as part of the welfare reform programme.
 It applies to private sector tenants who make a new claim for housing benefit or those claiming housing benefit who change address.
 It will also apply to tenants claiming housing benefit who move from the social sector into private sector accommodation.
 LHA is a standard allowance based on the number of bedrooms: shared room (room in a shared property); one bedroom, two bedrooms, three bedrooms, four bedrooms and five bedrooms, in an area known as a Broad Rental Market Area (BRMA).
 It is the median rent of private sector lettings for that size of accommodation in the BRMA.

 The BRMA is a geographical area where a person could reasonably be expected to live, taking into account access to facilities and services for the purpose of health, education, recreation, personal banking and shopping.
 The distance of travel to and from those facilities by public and private transport is taken into account and local authorities are consulted when BRMA are reviewed.
 BRMA boundaries do not have to match the boundaries of a local authority and often fall across more than one local authority area.

-The key to the success of this LHA is the regular review of the BRMA across England by the Rent Officer and the extensive development of lettings information now held by The Rent Service.
+The key to the success of this LHA is the regular review of the BRMA across England by the rent officers and the extensive development of lettings information now held by the Rent Service.
 BRMA decisions and LHA levels are published monthly on a new web portal.
 The published data includes full details and rationales for the BRMA and the list of rents gathered for each property size in that BRMA.
-On 1 April 2009 the residual function of The Rent Service were transferred to become a part of the Valuation Office Agency.
+On 1 April 2009 the residual functions of the Rent Service were transferred to become a part of the Valuation Office Agency.

 Changes to the local housing allowance were announced in the June 2010 budget.
 The first changes are planned to come into effect between April 2011 and October 2011.
-The VOA Rent Officers now provide the BRMA and lettings data on a new facility for London.
+The VOA rent officers now provide the BRMA and lettings data on a new facility for London.